NPBrankov19/AquaTroopers/README.md

-# Team AquaTroopers
+# 💧Team AquaTroopers💧

-# About the game
+# 📱About the websit📲
 <hr>
 Our site tries to describe different types of Aqua culture and their good and bad sides.

-# Participants
+# 🧑Participant🧒
 <hr>
 •Emil Bogdanov - CSS Developer <a href="mailto:ESBogdanov20@codingburgas.bg">Send email</a> <br>
 •Andrey Andreev - HTML Developer <a href="mailto:AGAndreev19@codingburgas.bg">Send email</a>   <br>